 Features and Design

 Although some of our testers viewed the gills as a completely unnecessary feature, others were big fans.
 The fans argued the gills helped them better adjust the bag's warmth throughout a night.
-A common tactic was to start off with the gills open to then close them after the outside temperature had dropped later in the night.
+A common tactic was to start off with the gills open and then close them after the outside temperature had dropped later in the night.
 Whether you end up liking the gills or not, the tiny zippers and extra small pieces of fabric add minimal weight to the bag.

 With its well-balanced performance and bargain price, the Nemo Kyan 35 easily wins our Best Buy Award.
-Its best attributes versatility across a range of conditions and exceptionally small packed size.
-Some testers, however, the warmth provided by the 35° version we tested may not be enough for colder 3-season uses.
+Its best attributes are versatility across a range of conditions and exceptionally small packed size.
+Some testers, however, think the warmth provided by the 35° version we tested may not be enough for colder 3-season uses.
 The bottom line: if you live in a warm place, or know you sleep "hot", the Kyan 35 is an excellent and inexpensive choice.
 If you're concerned about getting cold, check out the Kyan 20 or other affordable, but warmer, options like the REI Co-op Igneo 25 or Kelty Cosmic 20.